shaisachs/origin-of-sadness/invention-of-sadness.md

 ***

 At the edge of the yard stood a line of maple trees, stout old things that had been there since they had bought the house, and probably many years before that.
 Any day now, the leaves would turn a bright shade of red.
-But already they were starting to flutter off the branches, one or two or three at a time.
+But already a few strays were starting to flutter off the branches, one or two or three at a time.

 Raking in the shade felt good after sweating under the pounding sun in the garden.
 Even at this stage, before the leaves had started to fall in earnest, there were already quite a few leaves on the ground.
 Henry gathered them together into a big pile while Sophie grabbed fists full of leaves, twigs and acorns, and stuffed them into a large brown paper bag.
 Henry had forgotten to remind her to change into a shabbier pair of sneakers for the yard work, and so the new ones were soon marked up with little grass stains.
 While she worked she hummed a little.
 "I wonder if this was one of Stephie's songs," Sophie said, burying her hands in the vast pile of leaves, crunching them through her fingers.
 "Only she must have known the words."

-"The words to the song?
-I thought that was just a simple tune."
-Henry paused for a minute and leaned against his rake.
+"You mean the lyrics?
+I didn't even realize that there were any.
+I thought that you were just humming a simple tune."
+Henry paused for a minute and leaned against his rake, dabbing at his forehead with the back of his hat.

 Sophie dropped the leaves she had gathered into the bag, and wiped her hands off before answering.
 "Oh no. Stephie would have known the words.
 She knew the words to every song."